Car Insurance in Kenya : Excess ProtectorPosted on 2016-05-31

 What is Excess Protector?

-Excess protector is an optional extension/benefit that can be added to the basic comprehensive car insurance, it reduces or removes the excess amount the insured client has to pay when he/she makes a claim on the policy.
+Excess protector is an optional extension/benefit that can be added to the basic comprehensive car insurance quote in Kenya , it reduces or removes the excess amount the insured client has to pay when he/she makes a claim on the policy.
 When the insured raises a claim, he/she normally has to pay a share of the costs/losses and the other (larger) share is paid by the insurance company.
 This puts the insured client in a costly and frustrating position where they could have to pay over Ksh 100,000 before their claim can be accepted and their vehicle repaired or replaced.
+The excess protector is a concept that is popular across the world, in countries like the UK, insurers offer reimbursements for the excess borne by the insured and include more complex concepts like No Claims Bonus and further more an insurance cover for the No Claims Bonus too!

 How does it work?